The Hidden Agenda: Uncovering How Media Manufactures Consent.

 Sourcing of information:

-The third point involves the sourcing of news, where journalists often rely on government officials or corporate spokespeople, who are considered credible and authoritative.
-According to Herman and Chomsky (1988), this dependency can result in a narrow range of perspectives, as these official sources may have their own agendas.
+The third point, involves the sourcing of news, where journalists often rely on government officials or corporate spokespeople, who are considered credible and authoritative.
+According to Herman and Chomsky in Manufacturing Consent: The Political Economy of the Mass Media (1988), this dependency can result in a narrow range of perspectives, as these official sources may have their own agendas and be bias.

 Flak: